argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 Let's take a look at the second line here.
 We're setting OMP\_NUM\_THREADS equals to eight.
-So this is done so that we have more threads so that the compilation of the script occurs more quickly.
+So this is done so that we have more threads so that the compilation of the script runs more quickly.

 On line number thirteen, we're going to use the compile argument to compile the model.